microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/authentication-list-phonemethods.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

 Retrieve a list of [phone authentication method](../resources/phoneauthenticationmethod.md) objects.
 This will return up to three objects, as a user can have up to three phones usable for authentication.
+This method is available only for standard Azure AD and B2B users, but not B2C users.

 ## Permissions